rreinecke/global-gradient-based-groundwater-model/README.md

 libGtest
 ```
 ### Build
-If the current directory is the model folder, enter the following commands in the linux terminal:
+If the current directory is the model folder, enter the following commands in the terminal:
 ```
 mkdir build
 cd build